 How might the airline industry look in 12 months’ time?

-In this IIL aviation webinar, Chris Tarry will be providing his perspectives on how he believes that the airline industry will recover from Covid-19 (and where and why) and the associated consequences, implications, and opportunities.
+In this IIL aviation webinar, Chris Tarry provided his perspectives on how he believes that the airline industry will recover from Covid-19 (and where and why) and the associated consequences, implications, and opportunities.

 The effective hibernation of large parts of the airline industry has highlighted its pivotal role in the well-being of the complete aviation system as, simply put, if airlines cannot make money then nobody else across the wider sector is able to do so too.